 Can you use an Apple Watch with an Android phone?

 If there’s one drawback to the Apple Watch, it’s the lack of compatibility with operating systems beyond iOS.
-The Apple Watch is a brilliant iPhone companion, but what if you own an Android phone?
-Is there any way to use an Apple Watch if this is the case?
+The Apple Watch is a brilliant iPhone companion, but what if you own a Samsung, Sony, or Google Pixel device?
+Is there any way to use an Apple Watch with an Android phone?
 We explore the answer below.

 There's no way to connect an Apple Watch with an Android phone.
 However, there's no reason why you can't use the two simultaneously.